 - WPS PDF

 WPS Office is fully compatible with MS Office and more, supporting .doc, .docx, .dotx, .ppt, .pptx, .xls, .xlsx, .docm, .dotm, .xml, .txt, .html, .rtf (and others), as well as its own format (.wps, .wpt).
-It also includes Microsoft fonts by default (to ensure compatibility), can export PDFs and provides spell checking capabilities in more than 10 languages.
+It also includes Microsoft fonts in Linux by default (to ensure compatibility), can export PDFs and provides spell checking capabilities in more than 10 languages.

 However, it didn’t do very well with ODT, ODP and other open document formats.